tnichols217/notes/CV.md

 - **Developed backend and frontend software** for identification services including UX design in Aurelia, backend implementation in C#, .NET, Azure functions, and SQL.
 - **Developed inventory management systems** for all equipment within several organization's physical and network environments
-- Installed and configured computer systems, including operating systems, applications, and peripheral device drivers
-- Utilized **Unifi** network management software to find and fix network errors
+- Well versed with **Unifi** network management software to manage and maintain a private network

 ### Audio Visual Technician